Chevrolet Camaro (second generation)

-The second-generation Chevrolet Camaro is an American pony car that was produced by Chevrolet from 1970 through the 1981 model years.
+The second-generation Chevrolet Camaro is an American pony car produced by Chevrolet from 1970 through the 1981 model years.
 It was introduced in the spring of 1970.
 Build information for model 123-12487 was released to the assembly plants in February of that same year.
 It was longer, lower, and wider than the first generation Camaro.
-A convertible, which was available for the first generation, was unavailable for the second.
-GM engineers have said the second generation is much more of "A Driver's Car" than its predecessor.
+A convertible was no longer available.
+GM engineers have said the second generation is much more of "a driver's car" than its predecessor.
+The high-performance Z/28 option remained available through 1975, redesignated as the Z28 in 1972.

 History

 Overview

-Dubbed "Super Hugger", the second-generation Camaro was an all-new car with its basic mechanical layout familiar and engineered much like its predecessor with a unibody structure utilizing a front subframe, A-arm and coil spring front suspension, and rear leaf springs.
+The second-generation Camaro was an all-new car, with its basic mechanical layout familiar and engineered much like its predecessor: a unibody utilizing a front subframe, A-arm and coil spring front suspension, and rear leaf springs.

-The chassis and suspension of the second generation were refined in both performance and comfort; base models offered significant advances in sound-proofing, ride isolation, and road-holding.
+The chassis and suspension of the second generation were, however, refined in both performance and comfort; base models offered significant advances in sound-proofing, ride isolation, and road-holding.
 Extensive experience Chevrolet engineers had gained racing the first-generation led directly to advances in second-generation Camaro steering, braking, and balance.
 High-performance configurations were initially available, but the marketplace changed as 1970s progressed with fuel crisis, higher insurance rates, and tightening emissions regulations.
-Major styling changes were made in 1974 and 1978; 1981 was the final model year for the second-generation Camaro.
+Major styling changes were made in 1974 and 1978; 1981 was the final model year.